Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization: Results

 \subsection{Computational Efficiency}

-The multiple machine learning model fits and backend QMC generations naturally lead to slower sample generation than a single deterministic QMC method such as Sobol or Latin Hypercube.

-The sample generation time increases with sample size and dimension (Table 2, Table 3, Fig. 7).
-Optimization run time $Ratio_{Time}$, highly influenced by sample generation time in this low-iteration domain, is shown in Table 4.
+The multiple machine learning fits and backend QMC generations naturally lead to slower sample generation than a single deterministic QMC method.
+Sample generation time increases with sample size (Fig. \ref{tab:sample-gen-time}) and dimension (Fig. \ref{tab:dimension-gen-time}); optimization run time ratios $R_\text{time}$ between HDS and Sobol are highly influenced by this generation time in this low-iteration domain, highlighted in Table \ref{tab:runtime_results}.

-The overall average run time ratio is found to be $Ratio_{Time}=0.951$, with a p value below $6x10^{-292}$.
-The results show that the HDS trials were 4.90\% slower overall for the 1000 sample size trials.
+The overall arithmetic average run time ratio is found to be $\bar{R}_\text{time}=0.951$, with a $p$-value below $6 \times 10^{-292}$.
+The results show that the HDS trials were 4.90\% slower overall for the $1000$ sample size trials.
 This run time ratio takes into account the sample generation time for both methods.
 For the 64 sample size trials, the lower optimization time becomes dominated by the sample generation time.
-Full optimization run time values by dimension are shown in Fig. 8 and Table 4.
+Full optimization run time values by dimension are shown in Fig. \ref{fig:optimization_run_times}.

-It is worth noting that for higher number of evolution iterations than tested in these trials ($n_{iter}>100$), the sample generation time will occupy a smaller fraction of the overall optimization time.

-Due to the scaling of sample generation time, HDS sequencing for high dimensions ($D>1000$) and sample sizes ($N>10,000$) may be computationally prohibitive.
+Due to the scaling of sample generation time, HDS sequencing for high dimensions ($D>1000$) and sample sizes ($N>10,000$) may become computationally prohibitive.
 However, in this domain, the increased computational overhead of initializing a single sequence may be small compared to overall optimization time.